hashicorp/vscode-terraform/README.md

 - Manages installation and updates of the [Terraform Language Server (terraform-ls)](https://github.com/hashicorp/terraform-ls), exposing its features:
   - Completion of initialized providers: resource names, data source names, attribute names
   - Diagnostics to indicate HCL errors as you type
+  - Initialize the configuration using "Terraform: init" from the command palette
+  - Validation diagnostics using "Terraform: validate" from the command palette or a `validateOnSave` setting
 - Includes syntax highlighting for `.tf` and `.tfvars` files -- including all syntax changes new to Terraform 0.12
 - Closes braces and quotes
 - Includes `for_each` and `variable` syntax shortcuts (`fore`, `vare`, `varm`)